Au-venturous-Buddy/ZNZN-V2-MBFB-V2-I1/src/assets/index.md

 ---
-title: "Zene and Zeanne Beat Energy Gap"
+title: "The Intramurals"
-show_title_on_cover: false
+show_title_on_cover: true
-date: "2018-08-12"
+date: "2019-12-11"
 version: 2
-volume: 1
+volume: 2
 issue: 1
-category: "Wordpress Posts"
+category: "Facebook Gallery"
-synopsis: "Zene, Zeanne, and their friends visit a power plant to see how it works."
-url: ""
+synopsis: "Get to know the favorite intramurals sports of Zene, Zeanne, and their friends!"
 modes: [
+    {mode_name: "Original", call_at: [0, 1, 2, 3, 4, 5, 6]},
-    {mode_name: "Original", call_at: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]}
+    {mode_name: "With Deleted Scenes", call_at: [0, 1, 2, 3, 4, 5, 6, 7, 8]}
 ]
 ---